sfraney/wilderness_pathfinder_connections/content/Our_Story/advisory.md

 +++
 title = "Advisory Council"
-description = "Meet our advisory council" keywords = [
+description = "Discover the diverse and accomplished individuals who contribute their wisdom and experience to our community" keywords = [
   "advisory",
   "council",